MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 `dotnet publish -c Release -r win-x64 -p:PublishReadyToRun=false -p:TieredCompilation=false -p:PublishAot=true --self-contained`

+> [!IMPORTANT]
+> Note we are making use of the `PublishAot` option.
+Using `Aot` has some restrictions which may require changes to your game code.
+Especially if you are using Reflection.

 You can then zip the content of the publish folder and distribute the archive as-is.

 If you are targeting WindowsDX, note that players will need [the DirectX June 2010 runtime](https://www.microsoft.com/en-us/download/details.aspx?id=8109) to be installed on their machine for audio and gamepads to work properly.